 4. Portal/goal post/special fabrication

+Our Classic box gutter is fully clad and features the Ultraframe gallows bracket for support.
 The external hanging bracket is a solution for 165mm box gutters where there is headroom externally to fix it to the masonry host wall (subject to the correct choice of fixings).

 Ultraframe recently updated some of the cladding/cloaking areas on its raised back box gutter details too.
-Helping the consumer to visualise how a box gutter or raised back box gutter will look is sometimes difficult and that’s why U-Design – the very latest conservatory visualisation software – is such a boon to quality retailers and their sales people.
+Helping you to visualise how a box gutter or raised back box gutter will look is sometimes difficult.
+This means you’ll be able to get the right choice for you from the get go.